[Solved] Android USB Device Not Recognized But Charging Error

 Several users have conveyed that their issue gets resolved once they try to connect the mobile device by turning on the Aeroplane mode.

-Most of the time, it may happen that some of the bugs in software & updating your device version help to solve the issues.
-For this, go to the Settings on your PC or phone & then check for the latest updates.
+Most of the time, some of the bugs in software & updating your device version may help to solve the issues.
+For this, go to Settings on your PC or phone & then check for the latest updates.

 Hence, if there is any new update available, simply install it.